 - Multi-Currency & Multi-Language

 - Employee Center (Time & Expense Management)

-Many companies have needs beyond the standard NetSuite CRM and ERP features.
-For this reason NetSuite offers several add-on modules you can license based upon your particular business needs.
+For this reason, NetSuite offers several add-on "advanced" modules you can choose to license based upon your particular business requirements.

 Financial Management Modules